samvdjagt/wvdquickstart/armdeployment.md

 To understand the first of the two major deployments in the WVD Quickstart, the ARM deployment that configures the Azure DevOps automation and deploys some supporting resources, let's dive into the ARM template itself.

 ### Parameters
+In the parameters section of the ARM template, you'll find all the parameters that are exposed to the user input.
+ALl of these parameters come with a description to indicate what they're used for.
+These are typically pretty straightforward and will not be explained further in this documentation.
 ```
 "parameters": {
     "utcValue": {
         "type": "string",
+        "metadata": {
+            "description": "Please leave this value as '[utcNow()]', as this is used to generate unique names in the deployment.
+This is a requirement for resources like a keyvault or storage account."
+        },
         "defaultValue": "[utcNow()]"
     },
     "existingVnetName": {